xrdocs/ncs5500/_tutorials/400g-optics-1.md

 The whole new generation of 400G optics support will be introduced in phases for NCS-5700.

-This section will cover all 400G optics with new gneration 50G and 100G wavelengths, and using QSFP-DD form factor.
+This section will cover all 400G optics with new generation 50G and 100G wavelengths, and using QSFP-DD form factor.

 For ease of visualising the use case of each optics, we have organized the optics into three major catagories, each with varying distances and breakout capabilities.